DIY Scroll Wall Decor in 5 Easy Steps

 Once they are printed, now cut the TOP and RIGHT sides of each piece of paper with scissors or a paper cutter.
 (Cut off right where you can see the ink stop.)

 Now tape each piece together, lining up the lines and text.
-(The free template has lines solely for the purpose of lining up the sheets of paper.
+(The free template has lines solely to line up the sheets of paper.
 You won’t trace this part.)

 Step 3: How to Transfer an Image to Your DIY Craft Paper Scroll